mtsanovv/EulerianGraphs/README.md

 # EulerianGraphs
 A JS app that deals with Eulerian cycles and paths.
 It works for both undirected and directed graphs.

-# DO MY BEST TO FIND ALL PATHS & CYCLES FOR DIRECTED GRAPHS

 ## Notes
 - It was created for an assignment at my university, TU-Sofia.
 Here's the assignment, translated:
     > Given any graph G, create an app that: